What are the Different Types of Exams?

 Medical Progress Exam

-Medical progress exams are brief exams that focus on the condition at hand and give the doctor the opportunity to assess the progress of the patient and to formulate a plan with the client for ongoing care.
+Medical progress exams are brief exams that focus on the condition at hand and give the veterinarian the opportunity to assess the progress of the patient and to formulate a plan with the client for ongoing care.
 These appointments are important to the successful outcome of the condition.

 We would love it if every pet’s condition could be healed with just one visit.
 The truth is, many conditions require a second (or more) visit to ensure the treatments are working well and your pet’s health is continuing to improve.
-These conditions are, but not limited to:
+These conditions include, but not limited to:

 Post-surgical evaluation